 Disclosure #01 | Alessandro Di Pietro

 Disclosure is a focus on the artist’s studio, considered both as a place of physical and intellectual production and as an archive of languages and experimentations.
-The project, with photographs by Riccardo Banfi and interviews by Giulia Morucchio, features Italian-based artists who works with heterogeneous media and practices.
+The project, with photographs by Riccardo Banfi and interviews by Giulia Morucchio, features Italian-based artists who work with heterogeneous media and practices.
 The first episode is dedicated to Alessandro Di Pietro.

 We met Alessandro Di Pietro in his two-room basement studio filled with cold neon lights in a rainy morning in Milan at the end of October.
 Di Pietro is a visual artist whose practice revolves around the construction of fictional narratives supported by specific linguistic schemes and design rules that contribute in making the subjects and the stories as much plausible as possible.